Nguyenvu11/Graduation-Thesis-The-Health-App/README.md

   To solve the issue of healthcare record management and outreach of these facilities.

 ## **Goals:-**
    The main aim of our app is to provide patients with a disease-prediction facility, treatment guidance, etc and doctors with an easy-to-use patient record book.

  ## **Methodology:-**

-To accomplish above mentioned goal we decided to create an app that can help ease the lives of doctors and patients.
+To accomplish above mentioned goal I decided to create an app that can help ease the lives of doctors and patients.

-In initial stages the UI for the app was designed using Figma.
-The app has been made using Flutter and Dart.
-This project began by making an user Interface for bot doctors and patients.
-UI is different for both.
-Users can log in as either patient or doctor.
-Then after creating login and signup page the input taken from user (i.e user credentials) on these pages is saved into firebase database.
-Thus, any input taken tereafter is saved into the firebase.
-The app has also been integrated with various machine learning models to predict diseases which is the main feature of our app.
-The computation is done using AMD Insataces service and then the results are displayed.
-Models have been trained from datasets obtained from Kaggle.
-Various Regression models have been utilised to optimise memory usage and accuracy.
-The trained models have been converted into APIs using the Flask library.
+he app is built with Flutter and Dart, providing separate interfaces for doctors and patients.
+Users can log in as either a patient or a doctor.
+The login and signup pages store user credentials in Firebase, ensuring secure authentication and data storage.

-The app also has a chatbot which is made using Dialogflow service of GOOGLE.
-The Dialogflow API has been used to integrate the chatbot with the app.
-Google Cloud platform has been used to deploy the APIs The chatbot has been trained for basic interactions.
-It can trained for more complex interactions like booking appointments, setting alarms.
+The core feature of the app is disease prediction, powered by machine learning models.
+These models were trained on medical datasets and converted into APIs using Flask.
+The app processes user-reported symptoms and predicts potential diseases along with preventive measures.
+The processed data is stored using Firebase, enabling seamless interaction.

-## Results:-
+Additionally, the app includes a chatbot that provides health-related assistance.
+Unlike traditional chatbots, this system is based on Natural Language Processing (NLP) and symptom-based disease prediction.
+The chatbot analyzes user symptoms, predicts possible diseases, and offers preventive advice.

-Our app can accomplish tasks of storing and retrieving all the relevent information.It also accurately predict whether the person has a disesase or not (41 basic and 8 advanced tests) based on inputs given in the form while taking disease prediction test .
+This project integrates AI-driven disease prediction and chatbot capabilities, enhancing accessibility and efficiency in healthcare.
+Future improvements could include advanced interactions like appointment scheduling and reminders.advanced tests) based on inputs given in the form while taking disease prediction test .
 If the person has a disease then it also suggests dos and don'ts, insurance policies,etc. All the past medical recodrs of the patients are also stored and visible.
 The patient is also able to maintain a medical diary.
 The app gives all the desired output to the corresponding inputs.
 Thus, the app functions the way it should.